solaranamnesis/Das-Ausland/1881/26/1/full-text-english.md

 My proof, first of all, is a negative one, i.e. proof that the mineral structure is not possible: and a positive one, that the forms of the meteorites are in accordance with recognized organism forms.

+The first argument, the negative one, is (as I said) completely ignored in the critique.
+Above all, I would have expected a refutation of this part, since it is accessible to anyone.
+I refer here to my book of meteorites (chondrites) p.
+20, please read it.

 ...